Part 8: Regressions

 Unfortunately, writing papers in Google Drive is a bit too onerous.
 Please download this manuscript file, which you will be using to draft your manuscript.

 At this point you should know if you are using Stata or R. I use Stata.
-UVM has an institutional subscription.
+UVM has an institutional subscription to Stata.
 You can download and install it from the UVM Software page, here.
 For this you will log in with your UVM (not LCOM) credentials.
 To download it, hit the down arrow (1) then download.
 After it’s installed, you’ll need the serial number, code, and authorization to activate it.
 That’s under “more info” (2).

 <– Two steps to install Stata from UVM